MultiSafepay/docs/content/integration/ready-made/magento2/_index.md

 **Frontend emails**

-You cannot add payment links to order confirmation emails created in your **frontend**, but you can dispaly the name of the payment method:
+You cannot add payment links to order confirmation emails created in your **frontend**, but you can display the name of the payment method:

 `{{if payment_link}}`
 `<a href="{{var payment_link}}">Pay now with {{var order.payment.additional_information.method_title}}</a>`